The Redeemer of Israel

 Jesus said that He was the only way to the Father.
 He preached to Jews.
 The first to put their trust in Him were Jews.
 They witnessed to Jews.
 Gentiles, who came later to the faith, have been grafted into a Jewish tree.

 There have always been Jews who believe in Jesus.

 Perhaps Marc Chagall did too.
 Chagall was a Jewish and Israeli hero.
 His artworks decorate the Opera House in Paris, murals at the New York Metropolitan Opera, a glass window at the United Nations, twelve stained-glass windows at Hadassah Hospital and wall decorations at the Knesset in Jerusalem.
 He is one of the few artists to have exhibited work at the Louvre in Paris during their lifetime.

 Look at this painting by Chagall.
 It is Abraham and the sacrifice of Isaac.
 A more Jewish subject would be difficult to imagine.
 It is straight out of the Torah, except ...

-If, as a Jew, you need answers, I recommend that you read Michael Brown’s books.
+If, as a Jew, you are looking for answers, I recommend that you read Michael Brown’s books.
 Michael Brown is a Jewish believer in Jesus.
 He has a PhD in Near Eastern Languages and Literature from New York University.
 He has written many books and is a contributor to the Oxford Dictionary of Jewish Religion.

-Although I am not associated with Michael Brown, I recommend:
+Although I am not associated with Dr Brown, I recommend: